mskroon/DeSDA/README.md

 ## CLIN28

-In the CLIN28 folder you will find files for research published on CLIN28 on the the development of a syntactic filter that automatically selects parallel sentences that are syntactically comparable.
+In the CLIN28 folder you will find files for research published at CLIN28 on the the development of a syntactic filter that automatically selects parallel sentences that are syntactically comparable.